In 2007 I wrote my first ebook with the help of a coach.

 I then compiled all the answers and took the main problem areas and created Passionate Living.

 This time around I knew more about what the ebook creation process looked like, so I got Passionate Living done in less than 14 days.

-It has brought in thousands and sold hundreds of copies.
+It has sold hundreds of copies.
 All this despite the lack of promotion for it.